aiskay/kaggle/README.md

 This is the base image for kaggle competitions on Linux with

-- miniconda
+- mambaforge
 - Visual Studio Code

-I use `flake8` as the python linter referencing [2021年Python開発リンター導入のベストプラクティス](https://zenn.dev/yhay81/articles/yhay81-202102-pythonlint).
+I use [Ruff](https://github.com/astral-sh/ruff) as the python linter.

 # Usage